saltstack/soluble/README.rst

    ./soluble.py -r /path/to/roster -m /path/to/minion.conf 'state.highstate' -- -c /etc/salt --verbose

 In this example:
-- The `-r` flag specifies the path to the roster file for `salt-ssh`.
+- The `-R` flag specifies the path to the roster file for `salt-ssh`.
-- The `-m` flag specifies the minion configuration template.
+- The `--minion-config` flag specifies the minion configuration template.
 If not provided, it defaults to `/etc/salt/minion`.
 - The first positional argument (`state.highstate`) is the Salt command to be executed on the ephemeral minions.
-- Arguments after `--` are passed directly to `salt-ssh` for setting up and tearing down the ephemeral nodes.

 Examples
 --------